darkenvy/picShrink/readme.md

 ###How to use
 `node index.js` can be executed on first run to generate the `in/` folder.
 Place anything inside the **in** folder to have it process and re-run index.js

 The images are replaced in-line.
+Current estimates show around 9.5% filesize reduction.

 ###ToDo
 * Remove out/ folder.
 It is no longer used